Custom Icons

 ```

-You can call `define_icon` as many time as you need for each of your node type.
+Call `define_icon` as many times as needed for each of your node types.